rakudo/star/README.md

 ## Docker Image

-Please refer to the [Rakodo-Star on Docker Hub](https://hub.docker.com/_/rakudo-star)
+* Please refer to [Rakodo-Star on Docker Hub](https://hub.docker.com/_/rakudo-star) for an image
+* Find the related Docker files on the ["Raku Docker" GitHub repository](https://github.com/Raku/docker)

 ## What's in this GIT repo